Lusha vs ZoomInfo: The Honest Comparison for B2B Sales Teams

 This is where strategic differences emerge:

 ZoomInfo dominates in US coverage and larger enterprises.
-North America is their home turf, where they've invested the most and have the deepest data.
-Since 2021, they've expanded global coverage by 6x, adding 100M+ international contacts.
+North America is their home turf, where they've invested the most and have the deepest data. recent years, they've expanded global coverage by 6x, adding 100M+ international contacts.
 They've grown mobile numbers in continental Europe by 13x and UK mobile numbers by 6x.

 However, users consistently report that international data quality doesn't match US standards.
 European contacts especially suffer from outdated information and longer refresh cycles.